CharlesB91/visit-glasgow/README.md

 ## Credits

 - There has been various sources of credit used for this site.
+- Font choice was taking from google fonts (https://fonts.google.com/).
+There was two main fonts used in the site for heads and paragrapgs which had effective contrsasting features - "Montserrat", sans-serif;, "Zen Tokyo Zoo", cursive;
+- There was 3 main colour choices taken from (https://colorhunt.co/) which helped outline the nav bar, footer and sign up page and finally text. #bf1363; #fb9300; #3a3a3a
-- The main being the responsive hamburger nav bar.
-Orginally i had a responsive nav bar however list options did not transform into the current hamgburger nav bar.
+- For the responsive hamburger nav bar.
+Orginally the nav bar was responsive however the list options did not transform into the current hamgburger nav bar.
 I sourced code from the following code pen example (https://codepen.io/mutedblues/pen/MmPNPG)
-- For the above example the source code did have to styled accordinly to how site was to be displayed with font, background colour etc.
+- For the above example the source code, this has to be styled accordinly to how site was to be displayed with font, background colour.
 - For the whats on section & explore which includes images of the various events, attractions i used (https://www.w3schools.com/css/css3_flexbox_responsive.asp) to help guide me on the best way to lay out the images in a responsive mode.